Unknown-debugs/32bit_ArithmeticLogicUnit/README.md

-# UCSB 154A Project

-<br /> 32 bit Arithmetic Logic Unit created using the mux and adder.
+#32 bit Arithmetic Logic Unit created using the mux and adder.